 Students with an earned baccalaureate degree (BS/BA) in a related field with minimum overall and science GPAs of 2.8 may apply to enter directly into the professional phase of the entry-level Doctor of Physical Therapy (DPT) program.
-You may apply online at http://www.daemen.edu/admissions/Undergraduateadmissions/applyonline/.
+You may apply online through PTCAS.